Jays-T/Jays-T/README.md

 While the logic of back-end fascinates me and truth be told, I enjoy nearly every facet of full stack development, I do find myself leaning towards more front-end work.
 That said I am open to anything and am for the moment working full-stack, self-employed at:

 # ![image](images/angry_cat_70x63.png) Angry Cat Design and Development
-Ambitious and driven, having traveled the world while pursuing my passion for Music and Design in Tech.
+I've been lucky enough to have traveled a large portion of the world while pursuing my passion for Music and Design in Tech.
 I am a recent Full Stack Software Development graduate of Code Institute.

 If you want to get in touch you can: